mage2tv/magento-cache-clean/readme.md

 ## Thanks

-Thanks to [Mage2 TV](https://www.mage2.tv/) for sponsoring the development of this tool.

 This script was inspired by [Timon de Groot](https://twitter.com/TimonGreat)'s [blog post](https://blog.timpack.org/speed-up-magento-development) where he describes the idea to use a file watcher in PHPStorm to call `redis-cli` to